Skip to content

 Inquests & Public Inquiries

-Malcolm frequently appears in the Coroners Court to represent corporate clients or individual directors.
-His recent clients have Included mining companies, care homes, large cooperate entities, transport companies and individual directors facing a possible regulatory investigation.
+He frequently appears in the Coroners Court to represent corporate clients or individual directors.
+His recent clients have Included mining companies, care homes, large cooperate entities.

 Selected Cases